markertmer/sweater_weather/README.md

 ## Acknowledgments
   - Sweater Weather was the final project of Module 3 in the [Back End Engineering Program](https://backend.turing.edu/) at **[Turing School of Software and Design](https://turing.edu/)**.
-  - It was submitted on April 27, 2022 and received a (hopefully!) passing grade from instructor [Jamison Ordway](https://github.com/jamisonordway).
+  - It was submitted on April 27, 2022 and received a passing grade from instructor [Jamison Ordway](https://github.com/jamisonordway).
   - The project was built to the specification of [these requirements].